 Laser resurfacing is the most popular procedure for permanent makeup removal.
 A laser emits a highly focused beam of light that passes harmlessly through the outer layer of the dermis.
 This light is then absorbed primarily by the pigment of permanent makeup, and quickly converts to heat.
 As the heat increases, the pigment breaks into tiny particles that are then eliminated by the body.
 Here at Q Esthetics Laser Clinic, we use the Q-Switched (Nd): YAG 1064, which is commonly considered to be the most effective laser in permanent makeup removal.
 While other lasers may pose a larger risk of scarring, the Q-Switched laser is able to spare the skin while at the same time destroying the pigment.

 At Q Esthetics, our specialists have the advanced technologies and expertise necessary to successfully remove your permanent makeup.
-Please call one of our three convenient clinics today and schedule your complimentary consultation, to find out how we can remove your permanent makeup and help you achieve the look you desire.
+Please call one of our two convenient clinics today and schedule your complimentary consultation, to find out how we can remove your permanent makeup and help you achieve the look you desire.

 Click to see some before after photos of removal of permanent makeup from Q Esthetics.

 The colour of the makeup will play a role in the results, due to the varying absorption range of the pigment itself.
 Your skin type may also impact the results.
 Although the Q-Switched laser is safe to use on all skin types, pigment removal is more difficult on lighter skin.
 Before beginning laser resurfacing, it is important to have realistic expectations.

 What challenges are posed with permanent makeup removal?